Ready to watch this entire course?

-Hi!
-This is Chris Converse, and this is a course on creating an interactive rotating carousel for your web site.
-I want to first start by showing the final project we're going to be creating.
-Inside of the exercise files, there is a folder called Final-Project.
-I want to open the index.html file up in a browser to show you the final project we'll be creating.
+- [Voiceover] Hi, this is Chris Converse and this is a course on creating an interactive, rotating carousel for your website.
+I wanna first start by showing the final project we're gonna be creating.
+Inside of the exercise files, there's a folder called Final Project.
+I wanna open the index that HTML file up in a browser to show you the final project we'll be creating.
 Now in this carousel, we have a series of teapots.
 When I click on the individual items in the carousel, they will rotate to the front.
-You will also notice a caption underneath.
+You'll also notice a caption underneath.
 What we'll do with the caption is fade the caption out, grow the stem under the leaves, and then fade the caption back in.

 We also have these buttons on the right and left that will also rotate the carousel.
 Now we're going to be creating this project using jQuery.
-This is going to give us the advantage of being able to code the project once and have it work on a series of devices and platforms.
-So here we are, over an IE9 running in Window 7 and getting the exact same user experience.
+This is gonna give us the advantage of being able to code the project once and have it work on a series of devices and platforms.
+So here we are over in IE9, running in Windows 7, and getting the exact same user experience.
 And you'll also be able to take your project over to individual devices.
-So in this case let's load the same exact project running in an iPad and again get the same user experience running on the device as well.
+So in this case, let's load the same exact project running in an iPad and again get the same user experience running on a device, as well.